kcyeu/14-glassy/README.md

 twentyfourteen-reloaded
 =======================

-Twenty Fourteen Reloaded is derived from the WordPress 2014 official theme.
+14-Glassy is derived from the WordPress 2014 official theme.
 See [website] (http://mikuru.tw/ "kmd's  Weblog") for demo.

 Feature:
 --------